Maine CDC Breast and Cervical Health Program (MBCHP)

 - Providers may not submit claims to Collection Agencies for MBCHP covered services.

-- Any provider or billing agency with questions should call MBCHP before processing bills.
+- Any provider or billing agency with questions should call the MBCHP before submitting claims or processing bills.

 2. If I have a billing issue for a MBCHP member, what should I do?

-- First, please call the MaineCare Provider line to check on the status of claim or client eligibility:
+- First, please call the MaineCare Provider line to check on the status of claim or member eligibility:

 - MaineCare Molina Provider Services Line: 1-866-690-5585 or MaineCareProvider@molinahealthcare.com